-The FMS Vendor will only pay for work performed by a vendor that has a Business License and/or relevant skills for work to be performed.
+The FMS Vendor wi ll only pay for work performed b y a vendor that has a Business License and/or

+relevant skills for wo y a vendor that has a Business Electise talky of

+Certificate (specify):

 Not applicable.

+Other Standard (spe ecify):

+Not applicable

-Verification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Entity Responsible f

-The FMS vendor is responsible for validating vendor qualifications prior to processing invoices and verifies that the item is on an approved transition plan.
-The UMC vendor verifies the item is not on the exclusion list and a receipt is present for the purchase.
+verifies that the item - qualifications prior to processing invoices and The UMC vendor verifies the item is not on the

+Frequency of Verific

-The contracted FMS vendor verifies prior to each purchase.
-The UMC vendor verifies the item is not on the exclusion list and a receipt is present for the purchase during the quality review process.
+chase.
+The UMC vendor verifies the item is not on asse during the quality review process.

+The state of the s 8 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

+Appendix C: Partic C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+policies referenced in the specific operating agency (if applicable). cation are readily available to CMS upon request through.

 Service Type:

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Other Service 10.180(h)(9) the State requests the ne authority to provide the following additional service no

+specified in statute.
+70.100(0)(7), the state requests th ie audionty to provide the following additional service no

 Service Title:

-Pre-Transition Case Management
+Pre-Transition Case Mana gement

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

-01 Case Management 01010 case management
+01 Case Managem ent 01010 case management

+G-4 Seek Code a seem 2

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Category 4:
+Service Definition (Scope) DCI VICE 1000001 •

-Sub-Category 4:
+Category 4: Sub-Category 4: